Hello, welcome to All Things Bright & Good.

 Ironically only two months after the launch my mother broke her hip and my life became increasingly full of matters far from bright and good.

 By the New Year it was obvious there wasn’t time to run two blogs.
 I had no choice but to continue updating Work from Home Wisdom, which was already well-established, and put Bright & Good on the back burner.

 For more than two years most of my time and energy went into running every aspect of my parents’ lives.
-My mother died last year, and my father is now living in dementia care.
-It’s time for a change, although the enormous archives of Work from Home Wisdom are still available online.
+Then my mother died, and my father had to move into residential care.
+It was time for a change, although the enormous archives of Work from Home Wisdom are still available online.

-So it is All Things Bright & Good I’m now resuming.
-Two and a half years ago my strapline was ‘a lovely life for less’.
+I went back to All Things Bright & Good.
+My original strapline was ‘a lovely life for less’.
 The aim of the blog was to show how to enjoy a fulfilling and creative life with less stuff, less stress, less waste and less money.

-Back then if anyone had predicted the state of European and world politics in 2017, I’d have dismissed them as crazy.
+Back then if anyone had predicted the current state of European and world politics, I’d have dismissed them as crazy.
 But we’ve ended up in a situation where life all too often seems unpredictable and bleak.

 Not to be all woo-woo about it, but I believe that our best – our only – response in these times is to live the best life we possibly can, to remain positive and optimistic.
 Not to be ground down by world or personal events but to stay hopeful for a fair and prosperous future.

-So I’m now relaunching All Things Bright & Good with a new focus – as a place to discover the delight in the everyday.
+So All Things Bright & Good now has a new focus – as a place to discover the delight in the everyday.
 Noticing and appreciating the little things in ordinary life kept me sane during very difficult times.

 listening to rain beating on the window,